DK-Hostmaster/mailform-service-specification/README.md

 ---

-:warning:  TAKE NOTICE!  :warning:

-This service is being decommissioned by the end of June 2018.
+## :warning: This service has been decommissioned June 30, 2018 :warning:

 Please refer to the [EPP service](https://github.com/DK-Hostmaster/epp-service-specification) for implementation of domain name registration towards DK Hostmaster A/S.